-Similarly, a party may seek a portion of the purchase price or service fees to be held in escrow to satisfy the other party's indemnification obligations.
+Similarly, an indemnified party may seek a portion of the purchase price to be held in escrow to satisfy the seller's indemnification obligations.
 These funds are often held in escrow for the duration of the indemnity survival period.

 Both insurance and escrows for indemnification obligations are more commonly used in M&A transactions but less frequently relied on in commercial contracts.
-For more information on insurance, see Insurance Policies and Coverage Toolkit (4-506-1171).
+For more information on insurance, see Insurance Policies and Coverage Toolkit.